 Recently, I was searching the web for some information on a subject (I won’t get into details, suffice to say that it had to do with my sound card) when a promising link lead me to a forum discussion (which I won’t name here for obvious reasons).
 A user had uploaded an image as an attachment with his message so I naturally clicked on it, only to be greeted with an error that resembled the following (just a random page that I retrieved from Google; nothing specific to Kaspersky): http://forum.kaspersky.com/index.php?&showuser=150963.
 I had to create an account, which would translate in providing my details then trying to pass the usually incomprehensible case-sensitive CAPTCHA tests that seem to block humans alongside robots, only to wait for a verification e-mail that would never arrive.

 Screw that noise, perhaps another post might help me find a textual answer to the problem.
 I searched using four terms (SB X-Fi Elite Pro) only to see that SB, X-Fi and Pro were removed from search, because they were too short.
 Okay, what about “Sound Blaster Elite”?
 That should yield a few results, right?
 Well, I had to wait 40something seconds for my next search, in order to protect from flooding.
-And then I had a zen moment: “Man, forum software suck!”
+Talk about ugliness!

 Let’s start with the inability to look at an attached image as an unregistered user.
 I understand that this is done to prevent hot-linking, but come on, use a HTTP-ref check and be done with it.
 Then comes the error message.
 Look at this goldmine: